Resolving Disputes Over Fiduciary Misconduct

 If you believe the person responsible for managing your loved one’s estate is not fulfilling his or her duties or is committing estate fraud, seek legal counsel.
 If you are the one being accused of fiduciary misconduct, we can also represent you.
 We can provide the information necessary for the opposing side to understand the true circumstances and to help shield you from personal liability.

-California Attorneys for Breach of Fiduciary Duty
+Breach Of Fiduciary Duty Examples

 At the Mullin Law Firm, we can represent parties on either side of a breach of duty allegation.
 Some examples of breach of duty on behalf of a trustee or executor include: